tcy63/NLPDL_project/README.md

 ### Small-scale task-adaption

-After post-training, experiments show that smaller-scale post-training on task data can further improve the performance.
+Experiments show that smaller-scale post-training on task data can further improve the performance after post-training on PubMed data.

 Let's use the post-trained model from last step.
 Here, we choose `models/posttrain-roberta-pubmed/checkpoint-93000` as an example.